-(1) Rebasing of rates: Beginning October 1, 1997, the department discontinued the rebasing of rates every three years.
+Rebasing of rates: Beginning October 1, 1997, the department discontinued the rebasing of rates every three years.
 Hospital rates in effect October 1, 1996 were updated by the most current market basket index (MBI) as determined by the centers for medicare and medicaid services (CMS) for rates effective October 1, 1997 and succeeding years.
 Thereafter, pursuant to budget availability and at the department's discretion, the application of the MBI inflation factor will be reviewed based upon economic conditions and trends.
-A notice will be sent annually, informing the provider if an MBI increase or a percentage up to the MBI is planned for the year.
-Comments will be accepted by the department prior to making a final decision.